shunkosa/lightning-cdc-notification-example/README.md

 # lightning-cdc-notification-example
-A simple lightning component example of Change Data Capture, background utility item, and empApi
+* A simple lightning component example of Change Data Capture, background utility item, and empApi.
+* Show a toast message if account whose rating is hot.